jiang-junyao/IReNA/README.md

 IReNA (Integrated Regulatory Network Analysis) is to reconstruct regulatory networks through integrating scRNA-seq and ATAC-seq data.
+Compared with other regulatory network analysis method (SCENIC), IReNA provides modularized regulatory network analysis to discover the biological significance of transcription factors and the regulatory role of each module throughout the process.

 IReNA contains four main part to reconstruct regulatory network:

-Part1: Analyze scRNA-seq or bulk RNA-seq data to get basic regulatory relationships between transcription factors and genes.
+Part 1: Analyze scRNA-seq or bulk RNA-seq data to get basic regulatory relationships between transcription factors and genes.

-Part2: Use RcisTarget to refine regulatory relaionships
+Part 2: Use RcisTarget to refine regulatory relaionships

-Part3: Analyze ATAC-seq data to refine regulatory relationships
+Part 3: Analyze ATAC-seq data to refine regulatory relationships

-Part4: Regultory network analysis.
+Part 4: Regultory network analysis.

 ![workflow](Readme%20figure/Workflow1.png)